IsabelsRepo/IsabelsRepo.github.io/_posts/Unsolved-Scraper-post.md

 ---
 theme: jekyll-theme-dinky
-title: "Scraping Homicide Data"
+title: Scraping Homicide Data
 layout: post
 date: 2022-07-12 2:23:00 -0000
-categories: BeautifulSoup WebScraping DataCollection
+categories: [BeautifulSoup,  Web Scraping,  Data Collection]
 permalink: /scraping-unsolved-homicide-data/
 ---

 #  Unsolved Homicides
 For this project I've been analyzing a data set of all of the unsolved homicides in Cincinnati, OH from 1953 to 2021.
 I chose this data based on a few factors: